01 of 07

-Knowing which mattress is right for you means looking at a lot of different factors, including size, density, materials and good, old-fashioned comfort.
+Knowing which mattress is right for you means looking at a lot of different factors, including size, density, materials, and good, old-fashioned comfort.
 But despite personal considerations like height and room size, you'll be looking for a mattress that:

-Distributes weight evenly.
+Distributes weight evenly

-Conforms to your curves.
+Conforms to your curves

-Regulates temperature (as opposed to one that traps heat).
+Regulates temperature (as opposed to one that traps heat)

-Has reinforced edges (foam-encased).
+Has reinforced edges (foam-encased)

-Has quality stitching and construction.
+Has quality stitching and construction

-The experts at Consumer Reports recommend choosing a medium-firm mattress for the best all around support, and spending at least 15 minutes lying on the mattress before you buy to make sure that it meets your needs.Continue to 5 of 7 below.
+The experts at Consumer Reports recommend choosing a medium-firm mattress for the best all-around support and spending at least 15 minutes lying on the mattress before you buy to make sure that it meets your needs.Continue to 5 of 7 below.

 05 of 07

-How Much Should I Spend On A Mattress?
+How Much Should I Spend on a Mattress?

 It is always a good question to ask before any purchase for the home.
-Mattress prices vary widely, based on a number of factors including size, material and brand name.
+Mattress prices vary widely, based on several factors including size, material and brand name.
 Depending on where you shop and what you need, prices can range from less than $300 to over $3,000.
 But with a large number of sales and discounts being offered, buying at a lower price doesn't necessarily mean lower quality.

-In fact, according to Consumer Reports, waiting for a sale is always the best option, regardless of your budget as savings can reach well above 50% of list prices.
+In fact, according to Consumer Reports, waiting for a sale is always the best option, regardless of your budget as savings can reach well above 50% off list prices.
 Sales of this type typically occur during the long President's Day (February), Memorial Day (May), and Labor Day (September) weekends.
 Prices are usually lowered from 10 to 25%, and sometimes even more.
 Some retailers will even refund the difference on a mattress that has gone on sale as many as 4 weeks after your purchase, so make sure that you're aware of everything your retailer offers before you buy.Continue to 6 of 7 below.

 06 of 07

-Where Should I Shop For A Mattress?
+Where Should I Shop for a Mattress?

 Amerisleep.com (plant-based memory foam)